Macy's Thanksgiving Day Parade

-The Macy's Thanksgiving Day Parade is an annual parade in New York City presented by the American-based department store chain Macy's.
-The parade first took place in 1924, tying it for the second-oldest Thanksgiving parade in the United States with America's Thanksgiving Parade in Detroit (with both parades being four years younger than Philadelphia's Thanksgiving Day Parade).
+The Macy's Thanksgiving Day Parade, the world's largest parade, is an annual parade in New York City presented by the American department store chain Macy's.
+While not the first such event held in the United States, the Macy's Parade has become a traditional event watched by many millions of television viewers and in-person spectators each year.
+The parade was first held in 1924, tying it for the second-oldest Thanksgiving parade in the United States with America's Thanksgiving Parade in Detroit (with both parades being four years younger than Philadelphia's Thanksgiving Day Parade).
 The three-hour parade is held in Manhattan, ending outside Macy's Herald Square, and takes place from 8:30 a.m. to noon Eastern Standard Time on Thanksgiving Day, and has been televised nationally on NBC since 1953.

+The 100th anniversary of the first parade was 2024.
+Since the parade was canceled during World War II (1942–1944), the 100th parade will take place in 2026.

 History

 1920s: Early history

 Santa Claus in his Sleigh at the first Macy's Christmas Parade, November 27, 1924.

 In 1924, store employees marched to Macy's Herald Square, the flagship store on 34th Street, dressed in vibrant costumes.
 There were floats, professional bands and live animals borrowed from the Central Park Zoo.
-At the end of that first parade, Santa Claus was welcomed into Herald Square.
+At the end of that first parade, Santa Claus arrived at Herald Square.
 At this first parade, Santa was enthroned on the Macy's balcony at the 34th Street store entrance, where he was then crowned "King of the Kiddies".
 With an audience of over 250,000 people, the parade was such a success that Macy's declared it would become an annual event, despite media reports only barely covering the first parade.
+The Macy's Thanksgiving Parade was influenced by the Macy's employees, who were mostly European immigrants.

 A promotional poster for the fifth Macy's Christmas Parade.

-The Macy's parade was enough of a success to push Ragamuffin Day, the typical children's Thanksgiving Day activity from 1870 into the 1920s, into obscurity.
+The Macy's parade was enough of a success to decrease the popularity of Ragamuffin Day, the typical children's Thanksgiving Day activity from 1870 into the 1920s.
 Ragamuffin Day featured children going around and performing a primitive version of trick-or-treating, a practice that by the 1920s had come to annoy most adults.
 The public backlash against such begging in the 1930s (when most Americans were struggling in the midst of the Great Depression) led to promotion of alternatives, including the Macy's parade.
-While ragamuffin parades that competed with Macy's would continue into the 1930s, the competition from Macy's would overwhelm the practice, and the last ragamuffin parade in New York City would take place in 1956.
+While ragamuffin parades that competed with Macy's would continue into the 1930s, the competition from Macy's would overwhelm the practice, and the last ragamuffin parade in New York City would be held in 1956.

-Tony Sarg loved to work with marionettes from an early age.
+Tony Sarg enjoyed working with marionettes from an early age.
 After moving to London to start his own marionette business, Sarg moved to New York City to perform with his puppets on the street.
 Macy's heard about Sarg's talents and asked him to design a window display of a parade for the store.